-We’ve all heard over and over that customer experience has become the most important differentiator for all kinds of businesses.
+We’ve all heard over and over about the importance of customer experience in retail and for all kinds of businesses.
 McKinsey, Gartner, Forrester, and the rest of the analyst community all say it.
 In order to realize a vision of seamless customer experience, the whole organization has to play as a team.
 Every department–from design, development, creative, marketing, sales, and support–must be able to access and use consistent content, in the context of data and systems that are relevant to them.

 DAM use cases go beyond marketing

 Forrester’s Digital Asset Management Vendor Landscape in 2007 included a Venn diagram showing DAM use cases across media & production, enterprise, and marketing.
 Real Story Group, another analyst firm, has a taxonomy of thirteen different DAM use cases, of which only five are brand and marketing asset management.

 The good news is that the most modern and advanced DAMs on the market today allow companies to benefit from content across the enterprise – being able to search, find, work with, and publish content – without having to migrate all the content into one system.
 That last sentence is crucial, because it’s where every historical effort has stalled.